Thomas Beauchamp, 11th Earl of Warwick: Early life

 Thomas de Beauchamp was born at Warwick Castle, Warwickshire, England to Guy de Beauchamp, 10th Earl of Warwick and Alice de Toeni.
 He served in Scotland frequently during the 1330s, being captain of the army against the Scots in 1337.
 He was hereditary High Sheriff of Worcestershire from 1333 until his death (in 1369).
 In 1344, he was also made High Sheriff of Warwickshire and Leicestershire for life.

 Victor at Crécy and Poitiers

-Warwick was Marshal of England from 1343/4 until 1369, and was one of the commanders at the great English victories at Crécy and Poitiers, as well as the Siege of Calais (1346).
+Warwick was Marshal of England from 1343/4 until 1369, and was one of the commanders at the great English victories at Crécy and Poitiers, as well as the Siege of Calais in 1346.

-Thomas de Beauchamp fought in all the French wars of King Edward III; he commanded the centre at the Battle of Crecy (where many of his relatives were killed, including his younger half-brother Alan la Zouche de Mortimer).
+Thomas de Beauchamp fought in all the French wars of King Edward III; he commanded the centre at the Battle of Crécy (where many of his relatives were killed, including his younger half-brother Alan la Zouche de Mortimer).
 He was trusted to be guardian of the sixteen-year-old Black Prince.

 He began the rebuilding of the Collegiate Church of Saint Mary in Warwick, supposedly using money received from the ransom of the archbishop of Sens, whom he captured at Poitiers, but that is an oversimplification.

 Marriage and children

 He married Katherine Mortimer, daughter of Roger Mortimer, 1st Earl of March.
-They had five sons and ten daughters:
+They had six sons and ten daughters: